wragge/hansard-language/data/words/revolution-hofreps-1970/contexts.md

 * The article says:
 There they were, toasting the **revolution**: Good luck to the future.

+* The Industrial **Revolution** was an enormous force which transformed the economy of Europe and North America- and Australia too- over a long period.

 * The impact of the microelectronics **revolution** manifests itself in very different ways, i.e.

 * Replacing many devices which have traditionally been the territory of precision mechanical (or electromechanical) devices by purely electronic systemsitself a very substantial **revolution**.

+* This would enable technology to realise the hope, promised but never fulfilled by the Industrial **Revolution**, to liberate man from boring and life-denying labour.

 * It may require **revolution** within the Service, but far better a **revolution** than to have the Service and its highly capable staff frustrated in their efforts to carry out their responsibilities in an efficient manner.